 The Bank has received declaration from all the Independent Directorsthat they continue to meet the criteria of independence as provided under the CompaniesAct 2013 (the Act) and SEBI (Listing Obligations and Disclosure Requirements)Regulations 2015 and comply with the Code for Independent Directors as specified underSchedule IV of the Act.
 In terms of the Companies (Creation and Maintenance of databank ofIndependent Directors) Rules 2019 read with the Companies (Appointment and Qualificationof Directors) Fifth Amendment Rules 2019 the

 Independent Directors of the Bank has enrolled his/ her name in theonline databank of Independent Directors maintained by the Government.

 The Independent Directors have also confirmed that they are not awareof any circumstance or situation which exists or may be reasonably anticipated thatcould impair or impact their ability to discharge their duties with an objectiveindependent judgement and without any external influence.

-In the opinion of the Board the Independent Directors possess therequisite expertise and experience and are the persons of high integrity and repute.
-Theyfulfil the conditions specified in the Act and the Rules madethereunder and are independent of the Management.
+In the opinion of the Board the Independent Directors are persons ofhigh repute integrity and possess the relevant expertise and experience in theirrespective fields.
+They fulfil the conditions specified in the Act and the Rules madethereunder and are independent of the Management.

-During the year under review fifteen (15) Board Meetings.
-Twelve (12)Audit Committee Meetings and other Committee Meetings were convened and held the detailsof which are given in the Corporate Governance report.
+During the financial year nineteen (19) Board Meetings sixteen (16)Audit Committee Meetings and other Committee Meetings were convened and held the detailsof which are given in the Corporate Governance report.
 The intervening gap between themeetings was within the period prescribed under the Companies Act 2013.